kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 <a name="role-gloss"></a>
 **role**
+:   Roles are not jobs.
-:   The **function** assumed or part played by a person in a business process or situation.
+The **function** assumed or part played by a person in a business process or situation.
 A **set** of related responsibilities.
 Roles are accountable for specific results (see responsibilities).
 Think of a role as **a component of a job**.